How to Complain About an Estate Agent

 Making a Complaint Directly to the Estate Agent

 In 2017, the Department for Business, Energy and Industrial Strategy released a report stating that even though there was a low percentage of sellers who were dissatisfied with their estate agents, only one-third went on to make a complaint.
-Although they did not officially complain, 24% stated that they would use a different estate agent if they had to redo the process.
+Although they did not officially complain, 24% stated that they would use a different estate agent if they were given the opportunity.

-You should always speak directly to your estate agent first and raise any concerns you may have with them.
-This will then give the agent an opportunity to put things right before you take your complaint any further.
+You should always speak directly to your estate agent; this will then give the agent an opportunity to put things right before you take your complaint any further.

 The agent may not be able to resolve your complaint immediately due to other work commitments.
 It would be wise to establish some sort of deadline to adhere to.
-This usually means giving them roughly 8 weeks to address your complaint.
+This usually means giving them a minimum of one week and a maximum of four weeks to address your complaint.

 During this time, you should make notes of any conversations you’ve had with anyone regarding the complaint, noting the date and time as well as who you spoke to.
 Keep copies of any communication you’ve had with the agent as well.